Riverwest Neighborhood

 Riverwest was first settled by German Americans starting in the 1830s.
 As of the 1880s, the neighborhood had a strong presence of German Americans, both upper class and working class, and Polish immigrants.
 The northern part of Riverwest developed considerable industry, while the southern part remained mostly residential.

-Since the 1980s and 1990s, Riverwest has been one of the most diverse neighborhoods in Milwaukee, and the area took on its own character dedicated to grassroots activism and collective projects, including a collectively owned grocery store, bar, and communal gardens.
+Since the 1980s and 1990s, Riverwest has been one of the most diverse neighborhoods in Milwaukee.
+The area took on its own character dedicated to grassroots activism and collective projects, including a collectively owned grocery store, bar, and communal gardens.
 Dotted throughout the neighborhood are also plenty of trendy spots for coffee, drinks, music, and food.

 Explore Riverwest

-Riverwest is easily accessible from downtown Milwaukee, whether by taking the freeway, a taxi, public transit, or even by bike.
-Once in the neighborhood, most things are walkable, though a bike or taking short trips through a rideshare app is probably the best way to get around.
-If using a car, parking can be a little tricky since most of Riverwest are residential neighborhoods with crowded street parking, and it will limit the ability to take advantage of Riverwest nightlife options.
+Riverwest is easily accessible from downtown Milwaukee, whether by taking the freeway, a taxi, public transit, or even a bike.
+Once in the neighborhood, most things are walkable, though biking, public transportation, or short rideshare trips are also a great way to get around.

 Community in Action

-Riverwest is a true community, boasting cooperative businesses and living spaces, a diverse population, locally-owned businesses, and freindly residents.
+Riverwest is a true community, with cooperative businesses and living spaces, a diverse population, locally-owned businesses, and friendly residents.
 We can’t wait for you to join us!

 “I have lived in a number of neighborhoods in my lifetime…But there is only one neighborhood that I have returned to reside in, for a second time by choice, and that is Milwaukee’s Riverwest.”